rafa-leao/d3_challenge/README.md

 - Create a [Virtualenv](https://virtualenv.pypa.io/en/latest/) and activate it;
 - Install the requirements ```pip3 install -r requirements.txt```
 - Run the file ```app.py```

-Disclaimer: It is not supposed to be as fast as light.